jimthompson5802/kaggle-BNP-Paribas/src/README.md

 * \<model type\>: "gbm" - R gradient boosted tree model; "xgb" - R eXtreme Boosted Tree model;
 "xtc" - sci-kit learn Extra Tree Classifier model, "nnet" - 1 hidden layer neural network

+## CommonFunctions.R
+This is a shared module.
+Sets some global variables and houses all the routines to pre-process raw data (train or test) to create various feature sets for training and making predictions.

 ## Process for Building Level 0 Models
 * Each module in this directory is dependent on a variable called **WORK.DIR**.
 Ensure this variable is set to the directory that the module is contained in.
 For example, if